abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 actually the meditation; that is how we train the mind.

-In Thailand, one of the most common meditation methods or techniques is using the word “*Buddho*,” the name of the Buddha. “*Bud*” on the in-breath and “*dho*” on the out breath: just that simple word.
+In Thailand, one of the most common meditation methods or techniques is using the word “*Buddho*,” the name of the Buddha. “*Bud-*” on the in-breath and “*-dho*” on the out breath: just that simple word.
 If you want, you can use the word “mettā”: “met” on the in-breath and “tā” on the out-breath.
 Use that word to keep the mind on track.
 Tune in to the feeling, the connotations of mettā you have reflected on.
 This helps the